Bundle: Definition, issues and explanations

 The bundle offers several notable advantages:

-• Increase in average basket size and revenue.
+• Increased average basket and sales.

-• Promotion of less popular or stock products.
+• Value less popular or in-stock products.

-• Stimulates cross-selling and customer loyalty.
+• Stimulates cross-selling and loyalty.

 However, there are also disadvantages to consider:

-• Increased complexity of inventory management and logistics.
+• Increased inventory management and logistics complexity.

 • The risk of cannibalizing sales of individual products.

-Concrete examples and use cases for Bundle
+Concrete examples and Bundle use cases

 The best resources and tools for Bundle

-How does bundling influence customer purchasing behavior?
+How do bundles influence customer buying behavior?

-Is the bundle suitable for all types of e-commerce products?
+Are bundles suitable for all types of e-commerce products?

 Need help with your tech project?